horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 ## 4. Bitcoin As A Network

-Usually, the term Bitcoin used as a reference to cryptocurrency on the Bitcoin network, denoted by a BTC symbol.
+Usually, the term Bitcoin used as a reference to cryptocurrency on the Bitcoin network.

 > However, the Bitcoin is not just cryptocurrency.
 Bitcoin is a network, and an open platform for commerce where the value denominated in Bitcoins.